 1. UNIDENTIFIABLE EMPLOYEE BUCKETS

-With a multitude of engineers, AAM sought efficiency by bucketing their employees into component, systems & application engineers.
+With a multitude of engineers, they sought efficiency by bucketing their employees into component, systems & application engineers.

 2. BEHAVIOURAL + TECHNICAL COMPETENCY ANALYSIS

-While AAM understood the varying competencies required both technically and behaviourally to bucket their engineers, the execution of the same proved puzzling.
+While they understood the varying competencies required both technically and behaviourally to bucket their engineers, the execution of the same proved puzzling.